North Dakota State University

 Gary A. Goreham is professor of rural sociology and former chair of the Department of Sociology and Anthropology at North Dakota State University.
 He holds master’s degrees in psychology and theology and a doctorate in sociology.
 Goreham teaches community development, environmental sociology, social organization, sociology of religion and research methods.

-Goreham and his wife, Jonna, own and operate Maple Hills Orchard LLC near Detroit Lakes, Minnesota, which they hope to transfer one day to their daughters, sons-in-law and grandchildren.
+Goreham and his wife, Jonna, own and operate Maple Hills Orchard LLC near Detroit Lakes, Minn., which they hope to transfer one day to their daughters, sons-in-law and grandchildren.

 Ph.D. in Sociology, South Dakota State University, 1985